jcaracciolo/clickerQuest/webapp/src/main/webapp/index.html.md

 Parameter | Description
 --------- | -----------
-factoryID | The factory's ID to be upgraded
+id | The factory's ID to be upgraded

 ### Errors
 Code | Description